 An Environmental Specialist uses research skills and toxicology knowledge to protect human health and the environment.
-These professionals investigate and analyze polluted areas to help facilitate the clean-up.
-They may serve as policy consultants for corporations and governments and maybe expert witnesses in criminal or civil proceedings.
+These professionals investigate and analyze polluted areas to help facilitate clean-up.
+They may serve as policy consultants for corporations and governments and expert witnesses in criminal or civil proceedings.

 There are also Behavioral Science opportunities in Forensics, such as: